kyleCampbel1/stock-tracker-webapp/README.md

 System was running Python 3.7.7 on MacOS.

-To launch in dev mode (recommended):
+To launch in dev mode:
 After creating your venv, run  pip install -r requirements.txt.
 Edit the config.py file and insert your secret key.
 On the commandline, The command 'flask run' will locally run the development version of the app - production is not currently configured.
 On the command line, run flask shell and from there enter the commands which are in the file 'createDB.py'.

-In order to initiate querying the cryptowatch API for market data each minute the following commands should be run (on Unix based systems).
+In order to initiate querying the cryptowatch API for market data each minute and sending email alerts to users whose metrics triple the past hour's average, the following commands should be run (on Unix based systems).
 1. crontab -e
-2. edit the script to have '* * * * * cd /<project directory> && /<project directory>/.venv/bin/flask crypto >>cw.log 2>&1'
+2. edit the script to have '* * * * * cd /\< project directory \> && / \<project directory \>/.venv/bin/flask crypto >>cw.log 2>&1'
 If you are on MacOS, you will likely need to go to Settings/Security and Privacy/Privacy/Full Disk Access, click the + to add applications with access and use cmd+shift+g to access /usr/sbin/cron.
 Windows should refer to creating a scheduled task to execute the flask crypto command.
 Refer to https://github.com/cryptowatch/cw-sdk-python#setup-your-credential-file for instructions on how to create a paid Cryptowatch account and API key for increased request allowance.